Shuaib464/js-playlist/README.md

 # js-playlist
-A code repo including additional notes for JavaScript
+A code repo including additional notes for JavaScript.